Roman Carthage: Odeon

 Only traces of substructures of the Odeon remain, barely cleared at the beginning of the 20th century.
 It was rediscovered by Paul Gauckler who lead the excavations between 1900 and 1901.
 The Odeon was mentioned by the Christian theologist Tertullian and is where the Roman Emperor of African origin Septimus Severus shall have awarded the prize for the winner of the literary competition.
 The Odeon, which is considered to be the largest Roman Odeon, lies adjacent to the southern theatre and occupies three city blocks.
 It had a seating capacity of about 20,000 spectators and it was not assumed to be an Odeon were it not for the inscription ODEVM discovered in a cistern under the stage.
 In comparison, the second largest Roman Odeon in Athens had a seating capacity of 5,000.

 Excavations took place again between 1994-2000 by researchers from the School of Architecture of the University of Waterloo in Ontario and the Trinity University in Texas.
-Although the site is located in a non aedificandi zone, it is now situated in the immediate vicinity of the Mâlik ibn Anas Mosque.
+Although the site is located in a Non ædificandi zone, it is now situated in the immediate vicinity of the Mâlik ibn Anas Mosque.
 The building, which stood against the theater and was built entirely above ground level, had semi-circular corridors for the circulation of visitors.
 Tertullian mentions the discovery of burial sites during the construction of the building.
 Timothy Barnes assumed it to have been built around 200 BC.